This is the fifteenth in a series of reviews of the best dive resort locations around the world. In this post, the focus is Anda, Bohol, Philippines.

 The best time to dive Anda is from November to May when the winds come from the northeast, there is little or no rain, and a smooth surface.
 From June to November the winds are from the southwest, the surface is choppier and it is the rainy season.
 Typhoons usually by-pass Anda.
 October is the wettest month and April the driest.

-Air temperatures range from 25-32°C (78-90°F) with the hottest time in July and August.
+Air temperature daily highs range from 25-32°C (78-90°F) with the hottest time in July and August.
 Water temperature is also fairly warm all the time with a range of 25-32°C (78-86°F).
 A lycra suit may be all that you need for skin protection.
 The greatest thermal protection required for most is a 3 mm wetsuit.

 Visibility is 20 meters (68 feet) or greater most of the time and the current is generally mild.